HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_development/wcm_rest_v2_ai_analysis/wcm_rest_content_ai_analysis.md

 ### Current API capabilities and limitations

 - Only Content Elements are used for AI analysis.
-- Only those Components within the elements data array are used for AI analysis.
-The components for which AI analysis will be done are Text Element Components (such as Plain Text, Short Text and Rich Text) and HTML Components.
+- Only those components within the elements data array are used for AI analysis.
+These components are Text Element Components (for example, Plain Text, Short Text, and Rich Text) and HTML Components.
 - Other fields in the parent level such as description, name, and title of content are not used for AI analysis.
 - If the value of the request parameter selected is **summary**, extractive summarization is done during analysis by default.
 Currently, abstractive summarization is not supported.